AcceleratedLinux/accelerated-linux/linux/Documentation/userspace-api/media/v4l/dev-decoder.rst

    ``V4L2_DEC_CMD_STOP`` again while the drain sequence is in progress and they will fail with -EBUSY error code if attempted.

-   Although mandatory, the availability of decoder commands may be queried using :c:func:`VIDIOC_TRY_DECODER_CMD`.
+   Although not mandatory, the availability of decoder commands may be queried using :c:func:`VIDIOC_TRY_DECODER_CMD`.

 End of Stream